JONSASSE/432-2018/slides/class12/README.md

 ### Key Materials

 - [The slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class12) above cover logistic regression on the Framingham data, and then linear regression with `ols` in the HERS trial.
 In the context of that `ols` fit, we'll be running multiple imputation.
-    + We discussed all of the slides in class today.
+    + **After Class Notes**: We discussed all of the slides in class today.
+I have placed a revision above that fixes the two typos we unearthed during class.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class12) are now posted.

 ## Announcements Before Class 12